NBISweden/workshop-genome_assembly/exercises/exercise_2.md

 {% highlight bash %}
-cd $WORKDIR # Change directory to my working directory cp -vlr /proj/sllstore2017027/workshop-GA2018/data/QC_files/* . # Copy all the files to my working directory
+cd $WORKDIR # Change directory to my working directory cp -vr /proj/sllstore2017027/workshop-GA2018/data/QC_files/* . # Copy all the files to my working directory
 {% endhighlight %}

 Use the `-c` option of `md5sum` to check the files are complete.